cloudflare/cloudflare-docs/content/workers/wrangler/migration/deprecations.md

 Here are common fields that are no longer required.

 - `type` is no longer required.
 Wrangler will infer the correct project type automatically.
-- `zone_id` is no longer required.
-It can be deduced from the routes directly.
+- `zone_id` is no longer required in most scenarios.
+It can be deduced from the routes directly **unless** you are using subdomain zones, in which case you must specify it explicitly.
 - `build.upload.format` is no longer used.
 The format is now inferred automatically from the code.
 - `build.upload.main` and `build.upload.dir` are no longer required.
 Use the top level `main` field, which now serves as the entry-point for the Worker.
 - `site.entry-point` is no longer required.
 The entry point should be specified through the `main` field.